WahlNetwork/vester/README.md

 ### `Path` (string)

-The relative path to where you have downloaded the Vester tests.
-Some folks like to use different versions of tests, or subdivide tests into smaller groups.
-The `path` input is required by Pester when sending parameters as shown in the examples below.
+* The relative path to where you have downloaded the Vester tests.
+* Some folks like to use different versions of tests, or subdivide tests into smaller groups.
+* The `path` input is required by Pester when sending parameters as shown in the examples below.

 ### `Remediate` (bool)

-Set to `$true` to remediate any differences found.
-Set to `$false` to report on differences without remediation.
+* Set to `$false` to report on differences without remediation.
+* Set to `$true` to remediate any differences found.

+Default: `$false`

 ### `Config` (string)

-The relative path to where you have located a Vester config file.
-You can use multiple config files to represent your different environments, such as Prod and Dev, while at the same time using the same testing files.
+* The relative path to where you have located a Vester config file.
+* You can use multiple config files to represent your different environments, such as Prod and Dev, while at the same time using the same testing files.

+Default: `Vester\Configs\Config.ps1`

 # Usage Instructions